Mustard Greens

 Fertilization (N–P–K Ratio):

-Mustard greens benefit from a fertilizer with a higher nitrogen content to support leafy growth,
+Mustard greens benefit from higher nitrogen for leafy growth, such as 15-5-5 or 20-10-10.

 When to Add:

-Mid-Growing Season: Reapply fertilizer every 3–4 weeks
+Mid-Growing Season: Reapply every 3–4 weeks to keep growth steady.

 Application Tips: